rocktronica/OneFileCMS/readme.markdown

-# Current stable version: 3.3.12
+# Current stable version: 3.3.15

-### Auguest 10, 2012
+### Auguest 13, 2012

-- Added password update screen, so manual editing of OneFileCMS is not required (but is still possible, of course).
+- Added admin/config screens for updating password and username using OneFileCMS itself, so manual editing of OneFileCMS is not required (but is still possible, of course).
+- Removed plain text $PASSWORD option.

 ### Auguest 7, 2012